+easier for us to break.)

-2. Keep your room neat and tidy.
+- 2. Keep your room neat and tidy.
 (The First Precept, to refrain from destroying living creatures, implies that we shouldn't create situations in which it is easy to destroy living creatures.
-Having food attracts insects and animals to our rooms, so we should refrain from having it there, since it makes the First Precept easier for us to break.)

-3. Keep the bathroom and toilet clean, in order to prevent fungi and bacteria.

-4.Meditators are not allowed to talk about their personal meditation practice or experience.
+Having food attracts insects and animals to our rooms, so we should refrain from having it there, since it makes the First Precept - 3.
+Keep the bathroom and toilet clean, in order to prevent fungi and bacteria. - 4.
+Meditators are not allowed to talk about their personal meditation practice or experience.
 Do not discuss or compare your meditation practice with each other.
-Your experience is your own, and may not be the same as others'.

-5. You are not allowed to mix the practice with other techniques.

-6. No kissing, hugging, holding hands, massaging or any other physical contact is allowed.
-No sun-bathing.

-7. While taking a bath or sleeping, make sure that the door and window/curtains are closed and locked.

-8. The Meditator's rooms are for their privacy.
+Your experience is your own, and may not be the same as others'. - 5.
+You are not allowed to mix the practice with other techniques. - 6.
+You are only allowed to smoke cigarettes in your room, but it would be better to avoid that burdensome habit. - 7.
+No kissing, hugging, holding hands, massaging or any other physical contact is allowed.
+No sun-bathing. - 8.
+While taking a bath or sleeping, make sure that the door and window/curtains are closed and locked. - 9.
+The Meditator's rooms are for their privacy.
 Visitors are not allowed to enter the Meditator's rooms.

-9. Meditators should not visit others in their rooms.
+- 10. Meditators should not visit others in their rooms.
 Men are not allowed to enter women's rooms.
-Women are not allowed to enter men's rooms.

-10. No smoking, socializing, gossiping, etc.

-11. No reading-this includes Buddhist books.
+Women are not allowed to enter men's rooms. - 11.
+No smoking, socializing, gossiping, etc. - 12.
+No reading-this includes Buddhist books.
 No writing (letters, diaries, etc.).
 No listening to radios, tapes, CDs, etc. No telephone calls during your practice.
-Please switch of mobile phone during the course.

-12. Meditators are not allowed to leave the Monastery area without the permission of the Teacher.

-13. If you are tired during the day, you may lay down and rest in your room, but meditators are not allowed to sleep during the day.

-14. Please unplug all electrical appliances when not in use, and turn off all lights, fans, etc., when leaving your room.

-15. Temple Authorities reserve the right to refuse entry, or to expel anyone in the case of disrespect regarding the rules or instructions.

-16. Upon completion of the course, meditators must pay respect to the Teacher at the Closing Ceremony, and gain further advice from him/her about the practice.

-17. Meditators are responsible for the loss or damage of Temple properties.

-18. All Temple properties must be returned and the meditator's room must cleaned before leaving.
+Please switch of mobile phone during the course. - 13.
+Meditators are not allowed to leave the Monastery area without the permission of the Teacher. - 14.
+If you are tired during the day, you may lay down and rest in your room, but meditators are not allowed to sleep during the day. - 15.
+Please unplug all electrical appliances when not in use, and turn off all lights, fans, etc., when leaving your room. - 16.
+Temple Authorities reserve the right to refuse entry, or to expel anyone in the case of disrespect regarding the rules or instructions. - 17.
+Upon completion of the course, meditators must pay respect to the Teacher at the Closing Ceremony, and gain further advice from him/her about the practice. - 18.
+Meditators are responsible for the loss or damage of Temple properties. - 19.
+All Temple properties must be returned and the meditator's room must cleaned before leaving.
 Imagine you are the next person who will use the room.
-Don't forget to return your key to the foreign office.

-19. Each night in Wan Phra (Buddha Day), meditators have to join the ceremony, is called "Wain-tien" or "Padakkhina", walking around the pagoda 3 times to worship the Triple Gem, at 8:00 P.M. in the main hall.

-20. Donations are appreciated.
+Don't forget to return your key to the foreign office. - 20.
+Each night in Wan Phra (Buddha Day), meditators have to join the ceremony, is called "Wain-tien" or "Padakkhina", walking around the pagoda 3 times to worship the Triple Gem, at 8:00 P.M. in the main hall. - 21.
+Donations are appreciated.
 All donations should be made at the Temple office, where an official receipt can be obtained.

+Daily Routine: